IveKileff/UKC_Logbook/README.md

   - plotly installed
   - to save your UKC logbook as "ukc_logbook.csv" in the same directory as "logbook_4.py", or:
   - to save your UKC logbook as "ukc_logbook.csv" in the same directory as "logbook_5.py" and "logbook_5_build_data.py"
+  - to save your UKC logbook as "ukc_logbook.csv" in the same directory as "logbook_lead.py"